-'''

-logging:
+''' logging:

-appenders:

-- type: syslog

-The hostname of the syslog server to which statements will be sent.
+appenders: - type: syslog The hostname of the syslog server to which statements will be sent.
 N.B.: If this is the local host, the local syslog instance will need to be

 configured to

 listen on an inet socket, not just a Unix socket.

-host: localhost

-The syslog facility to which statements will be sent.

-facility: local0

 '''